argenkiwi/argenkiwi.github.io/source/_posts/Android-Persisting-files-with-AsyncTask.md

 tags:
 - Android
 - AsyncTask
+- Retrofit
+- Gson
 ---
-I would like to share an interesting approach to the use of `AsyncTask` for long running operations that I bumped into a few days ago.
+I would like to share an interesting approach to the use of `AsyncTask` for long running operations that [I bumped into](http://stackoverflow.com/a/6312491/495673) a few days ago.
 As an example, I will show you how to write to and read from a file while still handling the possible exceptions transparently.

 AsyncTaskResult
 ---------------